Biomimicry and sustainable mobility: moving sustainably thanks to the living

 Below, a set of technical fields particularly relevant for sustainable mobility, to which biomimicry knows how to respond perfectly:

-What new R&D perspectives thanks to biomimicry?
+What new R&D perspectives are there thanks to biomimicry?

-Detection and Optics
+Detection and optics

-Flow management and optimization
+Flow management and optimisation

 Data processing